Chronicle Co. Ltd. was granted a licence for 1,000 watts on 1290 kHz.

 On November 30, CTV Limited received approval to convert CJCH to the FM band, subject to CTV’s sale of its voting interest in Metro Radio Group Inc., the licensee of CKUL-FM Halifax.
 The new FM station would operate on a frequency of 101.3 MHz with an effective radiated power of 100,000 watts.
 The new station would continue to operate within an oldies musical format targeted to adults between the ages of 35 and 64.

-CTV currently owns CJCH and CIOO-FM Halifax.
-CTV also holds a 50% votinginterest in Metro Radio Group Inc. (CKUL-FM).
-Newcap Inc. holds the remaining 50% voting interest in Metro.
-Pursuant to a management agreement between the shareholders, Newcap manages and controls the station.
-Under the CRTC’s Common Ownership Policy, a person may own or control up to two FM stations in the same language in a radio market, such as Halifax, with eight commercial stations operating in a given language.
+CTV currently owned CJCH and CIOO-FM Halifax.
+CTV also held a 50% voting interest in Metro Radio Group Inc. (CKUL-FM).
+Newcap Inc. held the remaining 50% voting interest in Metro.
+Pursuant to a management agreement between the shareholders, Newcap managed and controlled the station.
+Under the CRTC’s Common Ownership Policy, a person could own or control up to two FM stations in the same language in a radio market, such as Halifax, with eight commercial stations operating in a given language.
 Because CJCH’s conversion to FM would see CTV exceed the limit of two FM stations in the same language, CTV indicated its willingness to divest its voting interest in Metro.

 CHUM Radio welcomed 101.3 The Bounce to the airwaves at 10:00 a.m., May 30.
 Located at 101.3 MHz, The Bounce launched with three weeks of commercial-free music.
-The station will feature the best Top 40 artists from across Canada and around the world....today's hottest hits.
-Trent McGrath, is acting general manager for CHUM Radio Halifax and Rob Basile is program director.
-920 CJCH Went silent when flip to 101.3 occurred.
-The Am did not utilize the 3 month simulcast authorization.
+The station would feature the best Top 40 artists from across Canada and around the world....today's hottest hits.
+Trent McGrath was acting general manager for CHUM Radio Halifax and Rob Basile was program director.
+920 CJCH went silent when t he flip to 101.3 occurred.
+The AM did not utilize the 3 month simulcast authorization.